Description of Purpose

-The Louisiana Room is a division of Special Collections that contains the Library's collection of materials relating to Louisiana and the University.
+The Louisiana Room is a division of Special Collections that contains Dupré Library's collection of materials relating to Louisiana and the University.
 Resources include agriculture, arts and literature, business and industry, education, history, politics and government, and graduate and undergraduate theses.
 The various materials are available through Louisiana documents, books, periodicals, maps, microforms, DVDs, CDs, phonograph records, and vertical files.
-Published and catalogued materials can be found through the online library catalog, while uncatalogued resources (Louisiana state documents, maps, and vertical files) may be found in indexes linked through the Special Collections website.
+Published and cataloged materials can be found through the online library catalog, while uncatalogued resources (Louisiana state documents, maps, and vertical files) may be found in indexes linked through the Special Collections website.

-Louisiana state documents are organized by Louisiana document number according to subject.
+Louisiana state documents are organized by Louisiana document number according to the subject.
 The Louisiana Map Collection contains state and local maps, both current and historical.
 Vertical files consist of clippings from various Louisiana newspapers that have been organized topically for quicker access.
 Indexes for these files may be browsed in three categories: General, University, and Biographies.
 The Louisiana Room also includes an extensive Genealogy Collection for researching family histories in Louisiana.

 Rare Book Collection

 The Rare Book Collection contains items published before 1900 and items that have intrinsic value such as limited editions or copies inscribed by the author.
 Topics include horticulture, architecture, and French literature and history.
 All holdings are listed in the Library Catalog and identified by the designation "Rare Book Room."
 A fully searchable list of the Rare Book Collection can be found on the library website.